 So what’s the difference between the first and second email?

-The second person highlights how they are looking at things as a learning experience, they have alternative ideas to succeed and just want confirmation they’re on the right track.
+Second, they are looking at things as a learning experience, have alternative ideas to succeed and just want confirmation they’re on the right track.

 It is this attitude of staying positive, perseverance and not blaming others that helps people succeed.

 Next time you are dealing with something tough or wondering why you aren’t getting what you want, be mindful of your attitude.
 (When others see the right attitude and that you’ve made a solid investment already you’ll hear more “Yes” and less “No”.)

 And that girl who we met in Seattle with the open-minded amazing attitude …. is now hired by AppSumo and making more than double what she was doing in the past.